Johnson faces Tory calls to quit over ‘bring your own booze’ event in lockdown

 The powerful backbench Tory 1922 Committee was holding a regular meeting on Wednesday, with the Prime Minister’s future hanging in the balance.

-Mr Ross, MP for Moray, said Mr Johnson’s position was “no longer tenable”.
+Mr Ross, MP for Moray, said Mr Johnson’s position was “no longer tenable” and “I don’t think he can continue as leader of the Conservatives”.

+He told STV he had spoken to the Prime Minister on Wednesday afternoon “and I set down my reasons and I explained to him my position”.

+Former Scottish Tory leader Jackson Carlaw backed Mr Ross, saying: “Given that the PM has now confirmed he attended a rule-breaking gathering, he has lost the confidence of the country.”

 North Thanet MP Sir Roger Gale said it was already clear that Mr Johnson had misled Parliament and was politically a “dead man walking”.